 Concluding Words about Proportional Representation and “Fringe” Parties

-The idea that proportional representation in Canada will lead to fringe parties is unfounded, and only demonstrates that the source claiming it has not done their homework.
+The idea that proportional representation in Canada will make it easy for fringe parties to win seats is unfounded, and only demonstrates that the source claiming it has not done their homework.

-Canada has 25 million eligible voters.
-4.6 million voters elected Liberal MPs and hold all the power in our country.
+The real problem is that Canada has 25 million eligible voters, yet 4.6 million voters elected Liberal MPs who hold all the power in our country.

 * Note: Fair Vote Canada decided to use the word “fringe” in this blog not because we do not value the contributions of very small parties to our political process, but because that is the word opponents are using to scare people about PR.
-We are not talking about the Green Party of Canada.
 Fair Vote Canada believes that as closely as possible, all voters should have representation of their choice.
 Many countries with list systems implement thresholds which require smaller parties to achieve a certain level of popular support before they are able to win seats.
 Whether a 3-5% threshold is desirable for Canada is subject to theoretical debate with a interesting case on each side.
 But as this blog points out, PR systems designed for Canada have a threshold built into the design.